Getting Started

 -h, --help display help for command

 doom lint is based on ESLint and cspell.
-For a better experience in your editor, you can install the corresponding plugins ESLint / CSpell, then create the corresponding configuration files:
+If you want a better experience in your editor, you can install the corresponding plugins ESLint / CSpell, and then create the corresponding configuration files:

 • eslint.config.mjs: